ericmcdaniel/MSS-Code-Guidelines/README.md

         var $element,
             isFancy;

-        // first, create a jQuery instance of the tag passed in
+        // first, create a jQuery instance of the html template string passed in
         $element = $(template);

         if (isFancy) {